 If your characters agree with each other, it is a problem.
 This also applies to non-fiction, only in place of characters you have a certain problem that needs to be solved.

 9. Turn off your internal editor.
 (While writing)

 Make your perfectionism take a day off while you write, or it will make you stop in your tracks.
 Promise yourself you will polish the text later.
 Always save your editing for the next day.

 10. Don’t quit during the Marathon of the Middle.

 The Marathon of the Middle is always tough.
 Set up pay-offs from the conflict you have established in the beginning to make it shine.
 Don’t survive.
 Thrive.

 Take as much time as you need to write a satisfying ending.
 Do not settle for anything less.
 Make it work whatever the cost, and when in doubt, go for the one that is the most emotional.
 Readers remember what moves them.

 12. Become a ferocious self-editor.

 Keep improving your manuscript until it sings.
-Your publisher is going to want all of your potential, and so you better edit – ruthlessly, to the point where you are proud to show the world the fruit of your labour.
+Your publisher is going to want all of your potential, and so you better edit – ruthlessly, to the point where you are proud to show the world the fruit of your labor.